Welcome to my guide to the Lightning Network!

 A multi-signature wallet requires each user to provide two kinds of information for transactions to take place.
 They are;

 - Public address: This is the digital location of the Bitcoin.
-You can think of it like an email address, information can be sent to it and received from it.
+You can think of it as an email address, information can be sent to it and received from it.

-- Private keys: These act sort of like a password for the public address.
-Each user has their own private lines of code that they use to “sign” transactions going to and from the public address.
+- Private keys: These acts sort of like a password for the public address.
+Each user has their private lines of code that they use to “sign” transactions going to and from the public address.

 If either user fails to provide these pieces of information, then transactions in the payment channel won’t happen.
 So, how does one payment channel become a super-fast payment network?